➡️Jump to Recipe⬅️

-Even if you don’t suffer with allergies, this golden milk is excellent for boosting the immune system and combatting inflammation (I often recommend curcumin to those with inflammatory GI issues like IBS, colitis, and Crohn’s) and chronic pain.
+Even if you don’t suffer with allergies, this golden milk is excellent for boosting the immune system and combatting inflammation (I often recommend curcumin to those with inflammatory GI issues like IBS, colitis, and Crohn’s) and chronic pain (especially arthritis).
 Turmeric (curcumin really) has myriad health benefits.
 Read more about how to incorporate turmeric in your diet here.

 I added raw honey to this recipe, because it may help combat allergy symptoms (raw honey local to your area in particular).
 Black pepper is added to increase turmeric’s absorption.
 You can also add a sliver of ginger root (or a shake or 2 of powdered ginger) for enhanced warming and cleansing.
 Ginger is also excellent for nausea and indigestion.
 The cinnamon adds a delicious sweetness and is great for blood sugar balance.
 Turmeric milk is so divine you’ll forget it’s medicinal!
 And no nasty side effects from over the counter drugs; to the contrary, turmeric offers so many more benefits in addition to allergy relief.

 Golden Turmeric Milk

 - 1 cup (8oz) nut milk I use coconut milk or almond milk.
 Full fat coconut milk will make this very rich, so I recommend light coconut milk unless you want a thicker, rich drink.

 - 1/4 tsp ground cinnamon

 - 1 tsp grated ginger root or 1/4 tsp ground ginger

 - freshly ground black pepper to taste

 - raw honey to taste (1 tsp usually does it)

 - cayenne to taste